PitchLog BETA

 Runs in your browser.
 No setup and no App Store download.

-PitchLog review screen showing note trends and pitch drift charts after a take
+PitchLog review screen showing Pitch and Spread scores with note accuracy summaries after a take

 Practice first, then review where pitch drifts.

-For brass, woodwinds, voice, and any instrument where intonation matters.
+Useful for brass, woodwinds, voice, drone practice, and any instrument where intonation matters.

 How PitchLog Helps You Practice